azimuth-cloud/azimuth-config/docs/configuration/17-kubernetes-only.md

 - admin kubeconfig for the cluster in the default `~/.kube/config` file.

-- An OpenSSH server running setup to allow you to ssh in to localhost
+- An OpenSSH server running setup to allow you to SSH in to localhost

 On the kubernetes cluster:
 - Nginx ingress controller